 - In the Media.Provider.ID field, enter the ID of the provider responsible for the document.

-- In the Media.Availability field, enter the relevant value from the supported valueset (i.e., Available, Unavailable, Obsolete, Deleted, Cancelled).
+- In the Media.Availability field, enter the value that describes the file's availability: Available, Unavailable, Obsolete, Deleted, Cancelled.

 - Populate any of the other fields of the request with relevant data.
-Learn more about the available fields in the Media data model.
+Refer to the Media schema for all the available fields.Example: Embed a file in the Media data modeljson

 - Locate the file you want to upload.

-- If the upload is successful, you receive a 201 Created status with the URI reference to your file in the body of the response:
+- If successful, you receive a 201 Created status with the URI reference to your file in the body of the response.

 - To check if the file uploaded successfully, log in to the Redox dashboard and check the log for the request.
 The uploaded file displays under the Process tab of the log.